duoarc/NVIT_NGBEN4_PythonAssignment1/README.md

 # NVIT_NGBEN4_PythonAssignment1
-An assignment in python programming for students of NVIT reStart program at New Vision Institute of Technology
+An assignment in python programming for my learners of AWS reStart program at New Vision Institute of Technology

 #  Technical Tasks